 - Annual flu shot clinics (insurance or cash payment)

-When you are absent from class due to illness or injury, it is your responsibility to communicate with your professor and follow the requirements of the professor regarding the missed course work.
-Consequences for absenteeism depend upon the policy and discretion of the professor.
+When a student is absent from class it is their responsibility to communicate with their professor.
+The student should follow the requirements of the professor regarding the missed coursework.
+Penalties for absenteeism depend upon the professor’s policy and discretion as outlined in their course syllabi.

-Written notification from a physician excusing a student from class due to illness, injury, or hospitalization may be required and can be sent to the Health Center.
+Written notification from a healthcare provider excusing a student from class due to illness, injury, or hospitalization may be required.
+This documentation may be emailed, faxed, or brought to the Health Center.

 Student Health Insurance